 1990s: 50th anniversary, later expansion, and partnerships

 1989 also marked SAPSA's move from JFK to Newark Liberty International Airport (EWR) for its New York service, which would last until returning to JFK in 2016.
-A new route to Berlin was launched in 1991 followed by Tel Aviv in 1993.
+A new route to Berlin was launched in 1991 followed by the launch of flights to Tel Aviv in 1993.
 To further expand its connections across the North Atlantic, a codeshare agreement with Delta Air Lines was signed in 1994.
 This partnership would last until 2005.

-1997 also signified the establishment of a strategic alliance with Swissair.
+Flights to Punta Cana were launched in 1997, the year which also signified the establishment of a strategic partnership with Swissair.
 Within the scope of this agreement, a team of professional managers arrive at SAPSA, led by the Brazilian president Fernando Pinto.
 Part of the agreement would lead to Swissair buying a 34% stake of SAPSA.
 SAPSA would also become a member of Qualiflyer, the frequent-flyer program led by the Swiss flag carrier.
 Due to financial difficulties, the Swiss company ended up not buying the agreed shares of SAPSA, unilaterally revoking the partnership agreement which led to unexpected costs for the Portuguese airline in 2000.
 Thereafter, a culmination of legal action was taken against Swissair.

 Aircraft name: Vasco da Gama